greenie-msft/docs/daprdocs/content/en/getting-started/get-started-api.md

 ---

 {{% alert title="More Dapr Quickstarts" color="primary" %}}
 Already familiar with Dapr and know which capaibility you're interested in?
-Head over to the quickstarts page and get started.
+Head over to the [quickstarts]({{< ref more-quickstarts >}}) page and get select an example to get started with.
 {{% /alert %}}

 After running the `dapr init` command in the [previous step]({{<ref install-dapr-selfhost.md>}}), your local environment has the Dapr sidecar binaries as well as default component definitions for both state management and a message broker (both using Redis).
 You can now try some of what Dapr has to offer by using the Dapr CLI to run a Dapr sidecar and try out the state API that will allow you to store and retrieve a state.
 You can learn more about the state building block and how it works in [these docs]({{< ref state-management >}}).